-Asthma has no cure but can be controlled effectively with appropriate management.
+It has no cure but can be controlled effectively with appropriate management.

 What causes Asthma?

-Asthma is caused by a reversible obstruction to the flow of air into the lungs through the airways.
+It is caused by a reversible obstruction to the flow of air into the lungs through the airways.

-There are also asthma triggers which precipitate an asthma episode.
+There are also triggers which precipitate an asthma episode.
 These triggers may differ from individual to individual.
 Some of them include

 - Exposure to cold air